 - i.
 Includes all individuals that are considered to be prospective students including those that contact the University, applicants, and individuals whom the University contacts to encourage applying. - ii.
-Prospective undergraduate students will be notified, via email or by written publication, by the Assistant Vice President for Enrollment Services at least once a semester. - iii.
-Prospective graduate students will be notified, via email or by written publication, by the Director of Graduate Admissions at least once a semester. - iv.
-Prospective graduate students in the Graduate Programs for Nurse Anesthesia (GPNA) will be notified, via email or by written publication, by the Director of GPNA at least once a semester. - v.
-Prospective international students will be notified, via email or by written publication, by the Director of International Admissions at least once a year on or before October 1st of each year. - vi.
-Prospective student communications and publications will include information directing individuals to the online ASR. - vii.
-Hard copies of the ASR will be made available through Campus Security. - viii.
+Prospective undergraduate students will be notified, via email and by written publication, by the Office of Admissions at least once a semester. - iii.
+Prospective graduate students will be notified, via email or by written publication, by the Office of Admissions at least once a semester. - iv.
+Prospective international students will be notified, via email or by written publication, by the Office of International Programs at least once a year on or before October 1st of each year. - v.
+Prospective student communications and publications will include information directing individuals to the online ASR. - vi.
+Hard copies of the ASR will be made available through the Division of Student Affairs. - vii.
 Independent of the ASR, the DFSCA and DAAPP report will be made available through the Texas Wesleyan University website.